infinum/rails-handbook/Design Patterns/Query Objects.md

 * updated_at

-It also implements a belongs_to relation 'author' that returns an instance of the User model that has the following fields:
+It also implements a belongs_to relation 'author' that returns an instance of the User model with the following fields:

 * first_name
 * last_name